DaudIbrahim/dsa-js/docs/doc.md

 ### Divide and Conquer

+#### Divide and Conquer Technique

+- Partition by Splitting in half
+- Pivot Go: Left || Right

+#### Algorithms that use this approach

 Binary Search, Quick Sort, & Binary Search Tree, share an identical Paradigm. **The Paradigm of Divide & Conquer**

-- Divide & Conquer
-- Split in half
-- Go: Left || Right

 - Binary Searh
 - Quick Sort